Avaneesh40585/ML-Projects/README.md

 # AI-Projects
-I put together this set of AI projects as a way to dive deeper into real-world applications — if you’re into learning by doing, you might find something useful here.
+I put together this set of AI projects as a way to dive deeper into real-world applications of artificial intelligence.
+Each project tackles a practical use case — whether it’s natural language processing, computer vision, or decision-making systems — with the goal of learning by doing.
+If you’re exploring AI and prefer building things over just reading about them, there’s a good chance you’ll find something useful (or at least interesting) here.
+Contributions and ideas are always welcome!

 ![AI projects](https://github.com/user-attachments/assets/5e685c14-4d53-4f91-8dd9-0e8733b3046c)